example42/psick/docs/docker.md

 Docker operations via Fabric or using the command line require Docker to be locally installed.

-If you use Mac or Windows you need the newer native client, things won't work when using Docker running inside a Virtualbox VM.
+If we use Mac or Windows we need the newer native client.

+To install docker we can run one of these commands:

+    fab docker.setup
+    bin/docker_setup.sh

-You'll need to run ```docker login``` before trying any operation that involves pushing your images to Docker registry.
+You'll need to run ```docker login``` before trying any operation that involves pushing our images to Docker registry.